wp-plugins/shipworks-e-commerce-bridge/readme.txt

 * First version

 == Upgrade Notice ==

+= 2.8 =
+A fiew bugs have been fixed for Cart66 and Woocommerce compatibility.

 = 2.7.5 =
 A fiew bugs have been fixed on the communication with ShipWorks for tracking numbers.